composify-js/composify/packages/docs/pages/docs/catalog/index.md

 });
 ```

-If you don't set a category, the component will automatically be placed under "Uncategorized".
+If you don't set a category, the component will be placed under "Uncategorized".